 - The oven temperature must be moderate.
 The best cooking temperature is at 350°F (180°C).
 And always preheat the oven, at least 15 minutes before baking.

 Now that you've made a wonderful batter, the last step is to pour it into a loaf pan greased and floured and wait for it to turn into a tall, golden loaf.
 You can use any loaf pan, I used a silicone mold.
+You can also bake it in a round pan.
+It works great as well.

 How do you know it's done?